all-of-us/raw-data-repository/docs.md

 * a series of `Observation`s each with times, codes, and values.

-See also: [Physical evaluation form specs](https://docs.google.com/spreadsheets/d/10kYqLSPigl02jUBpwEHpGAHwuwExFu-BedvMOJ5afpE/edit#gid=0) and [methods](https://drive.google.com/file/d/0B7ko4YYX_fIca0QwRWx5VkdfSW1SSWFldWN2UTZtWFNMTS1B/view)
+See also: [Physical measurements form specs](https://docs.google.com/spreadsheets/d/10kYqLSPigl02jUBpwEHpGAHwuwExFu-BedvMOJ5afpE/edit#gid=0) and [methods](https://drive.google.com/file/d/0B7ko4YYX_fIca0QwRWx5VkdfSW1SSWFldWN2UTZtWFNMTS1B/view)

-#### `POST /Participant/:pid/PhysicalEvaluation`
+#### `POST /Participant/:pid/PhysicalMeasurements`

-Create a new PhysicalEvaluation for a given participant.
+Create a new PhysicalMeasurements for a given participant.
 Request body is a FHIR Document-type Bundle.
 Response is the resource as stored.

-#### `GET /Participant/:pid/PhysialEvaluation/:id`
+#### `GET /Participant/:pid/PhysicalMeasurements/:id`

-Read a PhysicalEvaluation by id.
+Read PhysicalMeasurements by id.

-#### `GET /Participant/:pid/PhysialEvaluation`
+#### `GET /Participant/:pid/PhysicalMeasurements`

-Search for all PhysicalEvaluations available for a given participant.
+Search for all PhysicalMeasurements available for a given participant.
 Response body is a Bundle (possibly empty) of documents (that is: a bundle of search results whose entries are bundles of measurements).